 U.S. consumers will be able to enroll for health insurance coverage through their state exchange, the federal marketplace or a private marketplace beginning Sat., Nov.
 15, 2014.
 However, just because you apply for coverage doesn’t mean you will immediately have insurance to pay medical bills.
 If you enroll before December 15, 2014, your coverage will begin January 1, 2015.
 If you enroll between December 16-31, your insurance effective date will not begin until February 1, 2015.
 Which means, from now until the your effective date for 2015 coverage, anyone who is uninsured and does not qualify for special enrollment will not have major medical health insurance.

 What to do?

 One of the easiest and most affordable options to cover your gap in insurance is short term medical, also known as temporary health insurance.
-Short term insurance is an option for 30 days and up to 364 days in certain states.
+Short term insurance is an option for up to 90 days of coverage (with the possibility of extension pending approval).
 While temporary insurance is not considered compliant with the Affordable Care Act’s essential benefits, the healthcare mandate does allow individuals to carry non-compliance coverage for up to three months without facing a tax penalty.

 The short term alternative

 Short term insurance is a viable option when you lack of coverage due to being in between jobs, waiting for group coverage to kick in from an employer, recently graduating from college, being a seasonal employee or temp, newly divorced, becoming independent from your parents or being laid off from your job.
 Additionally, coverage can become active in as short as 24 hours and typically cost one-third the price of major medical insurance coverage.